drisskhattabi6/Data-Scraping-Projects/Web Scraping of Job Vacancies/README.md

 - `!pip install markdownify`

 ## Note :
-You can search for any job in any country by entering the values of those variables :  `job_title` and `country`.
+You can search for any job in any country by changing the values of those variables :  `query` and `location`.